 8. The person will have a more in depth knowledge than any youth:

-A major advantage of hiring older people to your company is that they have in-depth knowledge of the business world and in addition to knowing a lot about the ropes of the business world as mentioned above.
+A significant advantage of hiring older people to your company is that they have in-depth knowledge of the business world and in addition to knowing a lot about the ropes of the business world as mentioned above.

 This knowledge of the business world means that they have experience in applying their theoretical knowledge and putting it into practice, things like this most certainly do not come easy at first and it is something which is acquired over time.